 We flew down to Luxor by the way, which if you buy your tickets outside Egypt and choose the option that says you are local is really cheap and they don't check.

 Just north of Luxor, well, 3.5 hrs by private taxi is Abydos, a wondrous temple.
 Highly recommended. http://www.flickr.com/photos/simonmonk/4289796265/in/set-72157624560861066/

 And Valley of the Kings - go in the afternoon just after lunch after all the tour buses have departed as it's much quieter.
 The hike over the tops from Hatshepsut temple in the valley of the Queens is also well worth the effort ( assuming you aren't going in summer).

-Enjoy almost 6 years ago
+Enjoy about 6 years ago

 It's a tough question as the pyramids are very iconic, but in reality many people report them as being a bit underwhelming as they're nowhere near as huge as you might imagine them from childhood.

 Most trips/tours to Egypt will pass through Cairo, so it's definitely worth seeing the Pyramids and the The Museum of Egyptian Antiquities, but for more spectacular and informative historical sights also visit Luxor, Karnak or Abu Simbel.
-Heading down to the desert and sleeping under the stars is also a great experience. almost 6 years ago
+Heading down to the desert and sleeping under the stars is also a great experience. about 6 years ago

 Yes yes yes yes yes.
 I backpacked around Egypt for 3 weeks and it was the most amazing time of my life.
 Sure, there are lots of tourist traps and tourists, but nothing can compete with the absolute magnificence of the Pyramids.
-Go inside them too! almost 6 years ago
+Go inside them too! about 6 years ago